Congyuwang/Rusty-Bitcoin-Explorer/README.md

 # bitcoin-explorer

-`bitcoin_explorer` is a python package developed in `rust` for accessing bitcoin-core binary files as a database.
+`bitcoin_explorer` is an efficient library for reading bitcoin-core binary blockchain file as a database (utilising multi-threading).

+This package uses pyO3.
+Thus is also available in python.

 ## How to install?

 This library is designed for both python and rust.

+For rust users, include `bitcoin-explorer="0.1"` in `Cargo.toml`.

 For python users, `pip install bitcoin-explorer`.

-For rust users, include `bitcoin-explorer="0.1"` in `Cargo.toml`.

 ### Install Requirements